Barcelona: Where €1.50 Vermouth Meets Michelin Stars and the Bomba Was Born in a Back Room

 Specialty: Avant-garde tapas, molecular gastronomy

-Albert Adrià's tribute to traditional tapas reimagined through the lens of molecular gastronomy requires planning—reservations open 90 days in advance and disappear within hours.
+Albert Adrià's tribute to traditional tapas reimagined through the lens of molecular gastronomy requires planning — reservations open 90 days in advance and disappear within hours.
 The circus-themed dining room sets the stage for theatrical dishes like the "air bag" (crispy manchego filled with foam) and liquid olives that burst in your mouth.
 It's expensive and requires commitment, but for food enthusiasts, it's a bucket-list experience.
+I've eaten here twice.
+The first time I was stunned; the second time I appreciated the restraint behind the theater.

 Bar Mut